JISHNUPALIT/NYC_Airbnb_Price-Prediction-EDA-Project-Using-Python-/README.md

 ---

 ## Limitations & Future Work
-- Outliers should be treated more rigorously in future modeling
+- Outliers should be treated more rigorously in future modeling.
-- Missing data was dropped, which may reduce dataset representativeness
+- Missing data was dropped, which may reduce dataset representativeness.
-- **Future Work**: Build a predictive model using regression or machine learning techniques
+- **Future Work**: Build a predictive model using regression or machine learning techniques.

 ---